- Published on

 - Withdrawal History: Always check this tab to see if a specific payout was split or delayed due to "Review."

-Visualizing the Payout Pipeline
+Visualizing Your Revenue Pipeline

 This diagram illustrates why a 33 in your pocket.
 The "incorrect" feeling usually comes from looking at the viewer's spend instead of the Diamond conversion.